HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 To use XA TRANSACTION of compute node in the system, in order to guarantee strong consistency of transaction, several points below shall be paid attention to:

 - MySQL Version must be 5.7.17 and above.
 As for the versions before 5.7.17, MySQL has defect in processing XA TRANSACTION.
 Therefore, under XA mode, if it's detected when enabling compute node that MySQL version of any data source is lower than 5.7.17, then Compute Node Enable failed; if data source lower than the version 5.7.1.7. is added after starting the compute node, then reload will fail; if before starting the compute node, the data source lower than the version 5.7.17 can't be connected, then even if reconnection succeeded after restart, the data source is still Unavailable and reload will fail.
 There will be output of ERROR level log prompt for the above circumstances: Currently in XA mode, MySQL version is not allowed to be lower than 5.7.17.
 - Data Source and configDB shall enable semi-synchronization replication (**extra attention: when enabling XA mode, MySQL Group Replication mode is not allowed),** when enabling semi-synchronization replication, it's not recommended enabling Master-1 (innodb_flush_log_at_trx_commit = 1,sync_binlog = 1) mode, and simultaneous enabling of both will also influence the performance;
 - To deploy and use XA strong consistency mode, high availability of data node shall be configured, and attention shall be paid to that after host failover to Slave, the original host can't be reused, and can't be marked Available directly in compute node, and the original host must be redeployed in later period in order to be marked Available.
 - Isolation level of XA TRANSACTION supports serializable and repeatable read, if splitting level of data source is set as read uncommitted and read committed, the compute node will process directly according to repeatable read.
 Meanwhile, under XA mode, isolation level of sessions can't be set as read uncommitted and read committed.
 - XA transaction fully supports serializable, repeatable read and read committed, while read uncommitted is not supported for the moment.
-When the front-end isolation level is set to be read committed, you need to refer to the parameter description of allowRCWithoutReadConsistentInXA to avoid strong read-write consistency.
+When the front-end isolation level is set to be read committed, you need to refer to the parameter description of [allowRCWithoutReadConsistentInXA](#allowrcwithoutreadconsistentinxa) to avoid strong read-write consistency.
 - After enabling XA mode and using HINT, since compute node can't control modified contents of HINT statement, therefore, for any operations related with the connection in later period, the compute node will no longer control accuracy of the isolation level.

-Special description:
+> !Important
+>

-Under XA mode: refer to SQL99 Standard, begin\\start transaction will immediately start a transaction.
+> Under XA mode: refer to SQL99 Standard, begin\\start transaction will immediately start a transaction.
 That is, under the condition of enabling XA mode, begin\\start transaction will equal to start transaction with consistent snapshot.

 When the compute node version is 2.5.6 and above, if the front end is disconnected under XA mode, the transaction status will be recorded to the log and ConfigDB.
 You can check whether the transaction needs to be redone by executing SHOW ABNORMAL_XA_TRX directly at the service port.